Flippyfun02/Flippyfun02/README.md

 ## Hi there 👋

+My name is Amie and I am a student developer currently pursuing a major in Computer Science.

 <!--
 **Flippyfun02/Flippyfun02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.